 QR codes (which is short for “Quick Response” code) are essentially two-dimensional barcodes that can be read vertically and horizontally.
 Instead of having a single linear sequence of black lines and white spaces, you’ll get small square codes that use black shapes and white space to convey information.

-You’ve likely seen QR codes before on everything from products to the new Amazon return system, and they’re commonly used as a quick way to share your social profiles to get more visits and followers.
+You’ve likely seen QR codes before on everything from products to retail return systems, or even as a quick way to share your social profiles to get more visits and followers.

 Like one-dimensional barcodes, QR codes are ready by machines; these machines can be designated scanners, but users can also pull up apps on their phones to get the information.